-Resources: IPHC staff and MSAB members.
+Resources: Discussions between IPHC staff and MSAB members.

-Relation to other tasks: This task will rely on defined goals and objectives (Task 2) and will feed into the closed-loop simulation programming (Task 6).
+Relation to other tasks: This task will rely on defined goals and objectives (Task 1) and will feed into the closed-loop simulation programming (Task 5).

-Description: The purpose of MSE is to evaluate a set of management procedures by examining and comparing the performance and trade-offs of each one.
+Description: The purpose of MSE is to evaluate management procedures by examining and comparing the performance and trade-offs of each.
 A small enough set needs to be determined so that the simulations can be completed in a reasonable amount of time and be easily compared and contrasted.
-The first step is to accurately characterize what is intended from the current set of management procedures and what has actually been implemented.
-Then, alternative management procedures can be identified by modifying the current ones, consulting with stakeholders, or examining other fisheries.
-Initially, a large set will be identified, and then reduced to a manageable size, which can occur through further consultation and investigation with simpler models such as the equilibrium model.
+Management procedures can be identified by modifying the current one, consulting with stakeholders, or examining other fisheries.
+Initially, many may be identified, and then reduced to a manageable size, which can occur through further consultation and investigation with simpler models such as the equilibrium model.